Reshaping Bone and Gum Tissue With Functional Crown Lengthening

-Dr. Perlman performs a crown lengthening procedure to save and restore a tooth that might otherwise be lost.
-He expertly reshapes the bone and gum tissue to create a secure anchor for a restorative crown to be placed.
+Our doctors can perform crown lengthening to save and restore a tooth that might otherwise be lost.
+They expertly reshape the bone and gum tissue to create a secure anchor for a restorative crown to be placed.

-Before starting the crown lengthening procedure, Dr. Perlman will do a comprehensive exam to determine the level of bone and gum surrounding the affected tooth.
-Dr. Perlman will often use a surgical guide to assist him in aligning the gum line.
+Before starting the crown lengthening procedure, Dr. Perlman or Dr. Molina will do a comprehensive examination to determine the level of bone and gum surrounding the affected tooth.
+The doctor will often use a surgical guide to assist him in aligning the gumline.
 He will then gently re-sculpt the gum and, if needed, the underlying bone around the tooth.
 Only the tissue that is in the immediate area surrounding the tooth will be treated, and there is no risk to the neighboring teeth.

 Crown lengthening plays a critical role in the restoration of damaged teeth.
 Inadequate crown exposure can cause a dental crown to cut into the gumline and cause pain, irritation or bleeding.
 By exposing more of the tooth, the crown lengthening procedure provides a stable base for the final restorative crown.

 There are occasions when teeth fail to break through the gum or properly descend into their proper position in the dental arch.
-This is known as an impacted tooth.
-The canine (upper eye tooth) is the second most common tooth to be impacted.
-Since these teeth play an important part in proper bite alignment, Dr. Perlman will work closely with an orthodontist to get the tooth to erupt into its proper place in the arch.
+These teeth are called “impacted.”
+The canine (upper eye tooth) is the second most common tooth to be impacted; since these teeth play an important part in proper bite alignment, our doctors will work closely with an orthodontist to get the tooth to erupt into its proper place in the arch.

-Dr. Perlman makes sure that his younger patients are comfortable and relaxed during the procedure.
-With the combined surgical skill of Dr. Perlman and good orthodontic treatment, an impacted tooth can be brought to the ideal position.
+Our doctors make sure that our patients, particularly younger ones, are comfortable and relaxed during the procedure.
+With the combined surgical skill of our doctors and good orthodontic treatment, an impacted tooth can be brought to the ideal position.

 Crown lengthening is also frequently used to support cosmetic dental procedures.
-It is especially useful in cases where the gum extends too far down the length of the teeth causing them to appear unnaturally short.
+It is especially useful in cases where the gum extends too far down the length of the teeth, causing them to appear unnaturally short.
 This can also increase their vulnerability to periodontal disease.
-Removal of this “extra” gum tissue can restore a natural look and thus improve a smile.
+Removal of excess gum tissue can restore a natural look and thus improve a smile.